 Read and Understand Your Insurance Policy:

-Familiarise yourself with the terms and conditions of your health insurance plan.
+Familiarize yourself with the terms and conditions of your health insurance plan.
 Pay attention to details such as deductibles, copayments, coinsurance, and coverage limitations.

 Ask Questions: